 Definition of a school leaver applicant

-You are completing/have completed in 2017, or have previously completed in 2016, your last year at a New Zealand high school (or international equivalent).
+You are completing/have completed in 2023, or have previously completed in 2022, your last year at a New Zealand high school (or international equivalent) and are entering University for the first time in 2024.

 Where can you stay?